Juan0rtega/FieldsValidation/README.md

     new Fields(acc, fieldLIst)
         .pluckMissingFields()
-        .throwException(); //message: 'The following fields are required: BillingAddress, customField__c'
+        .throwException();

 ```
+if there are any missing fields throws the following AuraHandledException:
+> 'The following fields are required: BillingAddress, customField__c'